Spud (online grocer): History

-In August 2015, Spud.ca opened its first retail store and café, located in the Kitsilano neighbourhood of Vancouver.
+In August 2015 Spud opened its first brick and mortar store and café, Be Fresh Local Market, in the Kitsilano neighbourhood of Vancouver.
 The stores are located in urban areas and carry a limited amount of products, in addition to ready-made meals.
 The stores also serve as an order pick-up point for online orders.
-Most locations are owned by Spud.ca; however, the company has partnered with existing small format retailers in Vancouver and provides these retailers with distribution.

-Food-X
+Blush Lane Organic Market, a small grocery store chain in Alberta, was acquired in 2017.

-Food-X is a subsidiary of Spud which operates the back-end operations, warehousing, and fulfillment of grocery items on behalf of partner retailers.
-They operate a 74,000-square-foot warehouse in Burnaby to fulfill orders to Metro Vancouver residents.
+Spud expanded into wholesaling with a subsidiary named Food-X in 2018.
+It operated the back-end operations, warehousing, and fulfillment of grocery items on behalf of partner retailers.
+Food-X operated a 74,000-square-foot warehouse in Burnaby to fulfill orders to Metro Vancouver residents.
 In February 2018, Walmart announced that Food-X would handle their e-commerce grocery platform in Vancouver.

-Blush Lane

-Blush Lane Organic Market is a grocery store chain in Alberta, acquired by Spud in 2017.
+In April 2021 the company underwent a corporate restructuring, acquiring Rainy Hollow Ventures in a reverse takeover; the combined entity was renamed Freshlocal Solutions Inc. and began trading publicly on the TSX.
+In September 2021 Freshlocal's executive leadership changed, and in May 2022 it filed for creditor protection under the Companies' Creditors Arrangement Act.
+The operations of its Food-X subsidiary were wound down.

+After the period of creditor protection the company was purchased by Third Eye Capital, the debtor-in-possession lender.
+It has since changed its name back to Sustainable Produce Urban Delivery and rebranded in 2023 as 'Spud'.

+Current operations

+Spud continues to operate online shopping and home delivery services in Vancouver, Victoria, Calgary and Edmonton, with a Be Fresh Market location in Vancouver, three Blush Lane Organic Market locations in Calgary and one Edmonton.